lucasaa482/gitscrolls/scrolls/02-Meaningful-Messages.md

 __Teacher:__ "Commit messages are love letters to those humans.
 Make them love letters worth reading."

 _Tuxicles bows deeply, then approaches the terminal.
+As he begins to type, a notification appears in the corner of his screen: "Pipeline failed for branch 'feature/login-updates' - 3 test failures."
+He glances at it dismissively and clicks it away.
+Just flaky tests, probably.
+Nothing that can't wait until tomorrow._

-He types:_
+_He types:_

 ```
 commit 7f3a9e1